 Exploring the Therapeutic Effects of Marijuana Without the High

 Medical marijuana appears to be on a roller coaster march towards legalization in the United States.
+As the general public learns more about the effects of marijuana, its stance is softening.
 Changing attitudes can be observed in the high number of states that have legalized medical marijuana (33 and counting).
 Statistics show that about 62% of Americans favor the legalization of medical marijuana and many top politicians have put their weight behind legalization.

 However, usage statistics do not match the changing attitudes.
 According to a Federal survey, just 15% of Americans that are 12 years or older used marijuana at least once in the year 2017.
 The same survey revealed that only 3 million people (0.9% of the population) were open to trying it for the first time.
 As much as people realize the potential benefits of medical marijuana, a lot are still skeptical about using the drug.
 There are many conspiracy theories that have tried to account for this disparity.
 From a medical perspective, however, the plausible explanation is that a lot of Americans are not so keen on getting ’high’.